mgongguy/Daily-Python-Script/readme.md

 DAY 16: mysqlconnect - This script was the start of connecting databases with my script in the next few days I will be implementing a gui for this to add and remove records

+Day 17: mysqladd - This script connects to the database and then will ask the user for input to enter into the database